 - Turn in your completed form to Ellen Cutler or Tom Peters in the High Tech Center, who will set up a meeting with you to review the software you might use.
 If textbooks have not been assigned and it is less than one month before classes begin, turn in your form anyway and inform us of texts needed as soon as they are known.

 - Save a copy of your book receipt(s) to show proof of purchase when you pick up your e-text.
-You must own a physical copy of the textbook, or other course material, before alternative formats will be provided Receipts are not required for RFB&D books.
+You must own a physical copy of the textbook, or other course material, before alternative formats will be provided.
+Receipts are not required for Learning Ally books.

 - It can take several weeks to receive electronic texts from the publisher.
 Depending on the quality of the file from the publisher and the format you request, it can take even longer to prepare the file for you.
 We will make every effort to complete the request in a timely manner.